Kiffhost/exalted-scripture-understanding/Charms/Martial Arts/Sidereal Martial Arts/Charcoal March of Spiders Style/Rain of Unseen Threads.md

 ---
 tags:
   - charm
   - Sidereal
   - source/sidereal-book
+  - Martial-Arts
 Cost: 5m
 Mins: Martial Arts 1, Essence 3
 Type: Reflexive
 Keywords:
   - Mute
 Duration: One scene
 Prerequisite Charms:
   - None
 ---
 *The martial artist casts strands of fate from her sleeves or fingertips, spinning reality itself into hair-fine threads.*
 The stylist may create threads of Essence, with the following benefits